-Seniors Helping Seniors: Promoting and Empowering Peer Support for Seniors’ Health and Wellness
+Empowering Seniors to provide Peer Support for Seniors’ Health and Wellness

-Lead: Janice Monfries, Executive Director of the Westend Seniors Activity Centre, in partnership with a team of professionals from the University of Alberta and the Edmonton West Primary Care Network including a nutritionist, a registered dietitian, a senior’s recreational program planner and a fitness trainer.
+Partnerships: A team of professionals from the University of Alberta and the Edmonton West Primary Care Network including a nutritionist, a registered dietician, a senior’s recreational program planner and a fitness trainer.

-The Westend Seniors Activity Centre project trained, motivated and supported a diverse group of seniors to lead a healthy lifestyle themselves and to become peer coaches for others.
-Programs included an eight-week customized fitness program, nutritional workshops, cooking classes, and a monthly newsletter with tips for healthy living.
+Through this project, we were able to train, motivate and support a diverse group of seniors to lead a healthy lifestyle themselves and to become peer coaches for others.
+This eight-week program was repeated several times over the year of funding, and included a highly customized fitness program, nutritional workshops, cooking classes, and a monthly newsletter with motivational tips for healthy living.

 This project led to a cohort of healthy seniors, who could model the difference of a healthier lifestyle and train their peers to adopt the same changes.

 “Access to health and fitness expertise; the personal commitment of leaders and participants is an inspiration to continue.” – participant